SamuelSwartzberg/flashcardifying_text_temp/inf.md

-the gap, row-gap and column-gap specifiy gutters between items in a flex/multi-column/grid container. gap is a shorthand for row-gap and column-gap, if only one value is specified, it sets them to the same value. the three gap properties take a <length-percentage>
-For multi-column containers, row-gap currently does nothing. for flex containers, column-gap specifies minimum spacing between flex items, and row-gap specifies minimum spacing between flex lines if flex-direction is row or row-reverse, otherwise what column-gap and row-gap do is reversed.
+the gap, row-gap and column-gap specifiy gutters between items in a flex/multi-column/grid container. gap is a shorthand for row-gap and column-gap, if only one value is specified, it sets them to the same value. the three gap properties take a ‹length-percentage› For multi-column containers, row-gap currently does nothing. for flex containers, column-gap specifies minimum spacing between flex items, and row-gap specifies minimum spacing between flex lines if flex-direction is row or row-reverse, otherwise what column-gap and row-gap do is reversed.
 For the gap, row-gap and column-gap there exist the now archaic grid-* aliases.